The bipolar filtration of topologically slice knots: Case 2: Use of Heegaard-Floer -invariants

 Returning to the proof of Lemma~\ref{lemma:metabolizer-finite-cover}, it follows that every prime factor of $a$ is coprime to $2^m-1$, by Lemma~\ref{lemma:prime}.
 So $a$ is coprime to $2^m-1$.
 Choose $b$ such that $ab\equiv 1\pmod {2^m-1}$.
 Then the image $ab\cdot[x_1]\in H_1(\Sigma_m)$ of $ab\cdot [\alpha_J] \in H_1(M(K_0);\Z[t^{\pm1}])$ is equal to $[x_1]$, since $[x_1]$ has order $2^m-1$.
 Also, by the choice of~$a$, the image of $ab\cdot[\alpha_J]$ in $H_1(X^-;\Z[t^{\pm 1}])$ is zero.
 It follows that $[x_1]$ lies in $G$, and thus $G=\langle x_1\rangle$.
 This completes the proof of Lemma~\ref{lemma:metabolizer-finite-cover}. \end{proof}

 Now, our argument for Case 2 proceeds as follows.
-For an odd prime $m$, the 3-manifold $\Sigma_m$ has a unique spin structure $\mathfrak{s}_{\Sigma_m}$, since it is a $\Z_2$-homology sphere.
+For an odd prime $m$, recall that $\mathfrak{s}_{\Sigma_m}$ is the \spinc\ structure of the $\Z_2$-homology 3-sphere $\Sigma_m$ induced by the unique spin structure.
 Theorem~\ref{theorem:d-invariant}, which is stated below, implies that $d(\Sigma_m, \mathfrak{s}_{\Sigma_m}+2^{m-1}\hat x_1)$ is negative for every odd prime~$m$.
-Since $G=\langle x_1 \rangle$ for sufficiently large $m$ by Lemma~\ref{lemma:metabolizer-finite-cover}, it contradicts the $d$-invariant obstruction~\eqref{equation:CHHinequality}.
+Since $G=\langle x_1 \rangle$ for sufficiently large $m$ by Lemma~\ref{lemma:metabolizer-finite-cover}, this contradicts the $d$-invariant obstruction~\eqref{equation:CHHinequality}.
 This completes the proof for Case 2, modulo the proof of Theorem~\ref{theorem:d-invariant}.